 The Chalcolithic Temple at Ein Gedi was surrounded by a wall and comprised an elaborate entrance chamber; additional rooms.
 In Addition, there was a courtyard with a basin for holy water or a place for a sacred tree.
 Lastly, there was a building containing a pedestal.
 Most probably for the god’s statue.
 Furthermore, the temple estimated period is 3,800 BCE – 4,500 BCE.
 Furthermore, the site was discovered as early as 1956 by archaeologist Yohanan Aharoni.

 But the Systematic exploration of the temple started in 1962. during the excavations, no domestic ware nor remains of dwellings were found at the site.
-So that convinced the archaeologists to believe that this was a regional sanctuary or a pilgrimage site for worshippers who lived far away.
+So that convinced the archaeologists to believe this was a regional sanctuary or a pilgrimage site for worshippers who lived far away.
 In addition, no villages dated to the Chalcolithic period were found near the temple.
 Also, its character and plan resemble the Chalcolithic sanctuary found in stratum XIX at Megiddo, confirming its identification as a temple.

 Interesting Archaeological Finds